Crusin’ Ka Lae (South Point) with Tita Nui

 Ka Lae, translated into English to mean “the point,” is known as the southernmost point on the island of Hawai’i and is more commonly referred to as, South Point.

-While it is a common misconception to think that Key West, FL is the southernmost point in the United States, the actual honor goes to Ka Lae as it is geographically the southernmost point of the entire 50 States.
+While it is a common misconception to think that Key West, Florida, is the southernmost point in the United States, the actual honor goes to Ka Lae, as it is geographically the southernmost point of the entire 50 states.